-On May 13, 2016, we announced that we agreed to acquire television stations WDTV-TV (CBS) and WVFX-TV (FOX, CW), a legal duopoly in the Clarksburg-Weston, West Virginia television market (the "Clarksburg Acquisition") from Withers Broadcasting Company of Clarksburg, LLC (collectively "Withers") for a maximum total purchase price of \$26.5 million in cash.
+On May 13, 2016, we announced that we agreed to acquire television stations WDTV-TV (CBS) and WVFX-TV (FOX, CW), a legal duopoly in the Clarksburg-Weston, West Virginia television market (the "Clarksburg Acquisition") from Withers Broadcasting Company of West Virginia and Withers Broadcasting Company of Clarksburg, LLC (collectively "Withers") for a maximum total purchase price of \$26.5 million in cash.
 On June 1, 2016, we made a partial payment of \$16.5 million to Withers and acquired the non-license assets of these stations.
 Also, on that date we began to provide services to Withers under a local programming and marketing agreement (an "LMA").
 Subject to regulatory approval, we currently expect to complete this acquisition later in the first quarter or in the second quarter of 2017.